 It is to the CIS that requests relative to the site of the next congress shall be addressed.
 These proposals must be submitted on paper at least 24 hours before a previously announced General Assembly.
 The CIS shall during this Assembly present all such proposals, put them to a vote, and award the responsibility for hosting the next congress to the party with the majority of votes.

-The non-saxophonist participants that attend the congress as an collaborative artist/composer will be given a free participant entrance.
+The non-saxophonist participants that attend the congress as a collaborative artist/composer will be offered a reduced rate.